- Analysis of first ever observations of convective towers from space-borne radars

 Year 1: Familiarization with radar data, radar forward model simulator, cloud resolving models, precipitation remote sensing.

-Year 2: Analysis of RainCube data; development of a high resolution datasets of simulations of convective storm.
+Year 2: Analysis of RainCube data; development of high resolution datasets of simulations of convective storm.

 Partners and collaboration (including CASE)